A16z doesn’t invest, it manifests – TechCrunch

 - TalkShopLive brought on new cash for live video shopping.

 - Pipe17 closed an $8 million round that caught our eye.
-By building a service to help smaller ecommerce operations connect their tooling to one another, the company is betting on smaller ecommerce needing pipes to link up their various software services.
-This reminded us of Alloy, another neat company in ecommerce automation that also recently raised money.
+By building a service to help smaller e-commerce operations connect their tooling to one another, the company is betting on smaller e-commerce needing pipes to link up their various software services.
+This reminded us of Alloy, another neat company in e-commerce automation that also recently raised money.

-- From there we riffed on the software market itself, its size, and the potential for investors to loosen their rules of intra-portfolio competition.
+- From there we riffed on the software market itself, its size and the potential for investors to loosen their rules of intra-portfolio competition.

-- Public raised $220 million, OutSystems raised $150 million, and Ally.io raised $50 million.
+- Public raised $220 million, OutSystems raised $150 million and Ally.io raised $50 million.

 - Finally, a wave of edtech startups is over Zoom University and hopes to create much, much better. alternative.